atykhonov/google-translate/README.md

 ##### Input method auto toggling

-You may also define the value of variable `google-translate-preferable-input-methods-alist'.
-That might be useful in case when you are using several input methods (several languages) and needs often change a language (input method) while translating in the minibuffer.
+While switching within directions I noticed that I change input method quite often.
+Input method auto toggling allows switch on appropriate input method while switching within directions.
+Auto toggling will work in case of `google-translate-input-method-auto-toggling` is set to `t` and `google-translate-preferable-input-methods-alist` is defined properly.

 This variable may be defined as follow (just for example):

 ```